You’re My Hero

-In the blockbuster movie, “Black Panther”, we witness the very real honor and devotion that the character T’Challa (Black Panther) has for his father and King, T’Chaka.
+In the blockbuster movie, “Black Panther,” we witness the genuine honor and devotion that the character T’Challa (Black Panther, Chadwick Boseman) has for his father and King, T’Chaka (John Kani).
 Even after his father’s death, T’Challa feels he’s not ready to let his father go – nor figuratively stand upon his father’s broad shoulders as the new king.

 However, T’Challa’s grief is soon interrupted by anger and disappointment, as he learns that family secrets never die, and the sins of the father are sadly passed down to the son.

 When T’Challa discovers the past sin of his father – an offense unbecoming “… a man, not alone a king…”, T’Challa finds himself in the crosshairs of frustration and responsibility to somehow clean up what his father messed up.